-Modern agriculture, with its diversity and specialization, requires accurate communication between industry leaders and the general public.
-Education in agriculture and journalism trains the agricultural communications student to provide the necessary communications link.
+Modern agriculture, with its diversity and specialization, requires accurate communication between industry leaders and the public.
+Education in agriculture and journalism prepares agricultural communications students to provide the necessary communications link.

-By majoring in agricultural communications, a student may choose a special-interest area such as advertising, public relations, radio and television broadcasting, photography, reporting and newswriting, or research report writing.
-Opportunities are also available for the student to develop a double-major program with other departments in the College of Agricultural Sciences and Natural Resources.
+By majoring in agricultural communications, students gain renaissance communications education with classes in advertising, public relations, Web design, radio and television broadcasting, photography, reporting and newswriting, or research report writing.
+Opportunities also are available for the student to develop a doublemajor program with other departments in the College of Agricultural Sciences and Natural Resources.

-For the graduate with a bachelor's degree and a major in agricultural communications, career opportunities are abundant in the agricultural production industry, and service organizations as well as with publishing firms, broadcast stations or other media.
+For the graduate with a bachelor's degree with a major in agricultural communications, career opportunities are abundant in the agricultural production industry and in service organizations, as well as with publishing firms, broadcast stations, trade publications or related media.

-The Master of Science degree in agricultural communications is designed to build mastery of knowledge in key areas such as communication theory, history, philosophy, computer technology, advanced communication skills, and research and data analysis.
-The Master of Science degree in agricultural communications reflects the distinctive body of knowledge, research base, professional delivery, and program focus of the discipline.
-In addition, the Master of Science program introduces the student to research tools and methods, requiring the student to demonstrate the ability to apply those tool and methods.
+The Master of Science degree in agricultural communications is designed to build mastery of knowledge in key areas such as communication theory, history, philosophy, computer technology, advanced communication skills and research and data analysis.
+The Master of Science degree in agricultural communications reflects the distinctive body of knowledge, research base, professional delivery and program focus of the discipline.
+In addition, the program introduces and requires students to apply research tools and methods.

-The Master of Science program serves two primary purposes: (1) encouraging mastery of discipline-specific knowledge with an introduction to research and data analysis, and (2) offering discipline-specific knowledge with professional application to the work setting.
+The Master of Science program serves two primary purposes: (1) encouraging mastery of discipline-specific knowledge with an introduction to research and data analysis and (2) offering disciplinespecific knowledge with professional application to the work setting.